 KLM does not need any introduction.

-KLM has a daily flight between Amsterdam Schiphol and Taoyuan International Airport.
-This flight makes a stop in Bangkok.
+For years KLM scheduled a daily flight between Amsterdam Schiphol and Taoyuan International Airport.
+This flight made a stop in Bangkok.

-KLM is a well established airline with a good safety record and with experienced flight personnel expert.
+KLM is a well established airline with a good safety record and with experienced flight personnel.
 They provide a service without some "Asian" frills but friendly and substantial.

 There are other good reasons.
-If, for example,you are flying from Southern Europe (Milan or Barcelona) you will have to normally connect through one of the european major hubs: Frankfurt or London Heathrow or the usually terrible Paris CDG.
+If, for example,you are flying from Southern Europe (Milan or Barcelona) you will have to normally connect through one of the european major hubs: Frankfurt or London Heathrow or the awful Paris CDG.

 You can instead fly directly to Singapore from Milan or Barcelona and from there take your connection to Taipei.
 You are going to the right direction from the beginning.
 Normally they will not lose your luggage in Singapore Changi Airport.

-I flew with all these 3 carriers and I especially like Singapore Airlines.
+I flew with all these 3 carriers and I especially like Singapore Airlines and Cathay Pacific..
 Their flight entertainment, so important in a long flight, is the best.
 The ground services are very good too.

 If your stop in Singapore is long, there you can find a convenient Transit Hotel, a lot of restaurants and shops, places to relax ....